AssemblyScript/website/src/stdlib/array.md

 * ```ts
   function pop(): T
   ```
   Removes and returns the last value of the array.
 Modifies `Array#length`.
+Throws a `RangeError` if the array is empty.

 * ```ts
   function push(value: T): i32